Mad TV season 1

+The initial Mad TV cast was very young and with the exceptions of Debra Wilson and Mary Scheer (who were 33 and 32 respectively at the time), were all under the age of 30.
+By contrast, Saturday Night Live, then in its 21st season, only had three cast members under the age of 30 (Will Ferrell, Chris Kattan, and Jim Breuer).

 Opening montage

 The title sequence begins with several fingers pointing at a bomb.
 The bomb explodes and several different pictures of Alfred E. Neuman appear on the screen, followed by the Mad TV logo.
 The theme song, performed by the hip-hop group Heavy D & the Boyz, begins.
 Cast members are introduced alphabetically with their names appearing in caption over live-action clips of each performer.
 More pictures of Alfred E. Neuman appear between the introduction of each cast member.
 When the last cast member is introduced, the music stops and the title sequence ends with the phrase "You are now watching Mad TV."